yola/yolapy/README.md

     'preferences': {'name': 'value'})
 ```

-See [TODO] for available methods with documentation.
+See <http://yolapy.readthedocs.org/en/latest/> for available methods with
+documentation.